Jeff900804/DIP/Term_project/README.md

 color accuracy of images under low backlight conditions, making them comparable to the original images.

-This project is completed with Jerry, Chen is Department of Electrical Engineering at National Taiwan University.
+This project is completed with Jerry, Chen is a postgradute student Department of Electrical Engineering at National Taiwan University.